grpc/grpc.io/content/docs/guides/auth/ALTS.md

 or via
 [GCP console](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).

-Google issues an ALTS credential for each service account running on the GCE VM.
+Google Cloud Platform issues an ALTS credential for each service account running on the GCE VM.
 The ALTS credentials are securely located in the hypervisor.
 The private key of an ALTS credential is not accessible to the VM and the application.
 The session keys used for end-to-end encryption are exposed to the gRPC stack.
-Google fully manages the ALTS credentials, including certificate issuing, certificate rotation, and certification revocation.
+Google Cloud Platform fully manages the ALTS credentials, including certificate issuing, certificate rotation, and certification revocation.

 ### gRPC Client with ALTS Transport Security Protocol